aksh0925/StickyBooking/README.md

 # StickyBooking
 <p>The StickyBooking Checkout Experience enables users to quickly and easily book an appointment at the date and time of their choosing.
-This simple app utilizes jQuery, Angular.js, and Animate.css</p>
+This simple app uses Angular 1, and Animate.css</p>

 <h2>Getting Started</h2>
 <p>Below are the steps you will need to follow to get started with The StickyBooking Checkout Experience.</p>